 Data on national minimum wages are submitted to Eurostat in national currency terms.
 For the non-euro area countries, minimum wages in national currencies are converted into euro by applying the monthly exchange rate as recorded at the end of the previous month (for example, the rate at the end of December 2020 was used for calculating minimum wages in euro terms as of 1 January 2023).

 To remove the effect of differences in price levels between the countries, special conversion rates called purchasing power parities (PPPs) are used.
 PPPs for household final consumption expenditure in each country are used to convert the monthly minimum wages expressed in euro or national currencies to an artificial common unit called the purchasing power standard (PPS).
 If PPPs for the latest reference period are not yet available, they are replaced by the PPP of the previous year, and the series are updated once the latest PPPs are available.

 Countries not covered by minimum wage statistics

-As of 1 July 2018, there was no national minimum wage in Denmark, Italy, Cyprus, Austria, Finland and Sweden; this was also the case in the EFTA countries of Iceland, Norway and Switzerland.
-In Cyprus, minimum wages are set by the government for specific occupations.
-In Denmark, Italy, Austria, Finland and Sweden, as well as in Iceland, Norway and Switzerland, minimum wages are laid down by collective agreements for a range of specific sectors.
+As of 1 January 2023, there was no national minimum wage in Denmark, Italy, Austria, Finland and Sweden nor in the EFTA countries of Iceland, Norway and Switzerland.
+In all those countries, minimum wages are laid down by collective agreements for a range of specific sectors.

 Median gross monthly earnings